 BB: Well, I do know that…I think it’s public knowledge, I don’t think I’m saying anything out of turn, that, yes, it in the works.
 As for the where and when, I don’t know.
 They don’t tell me those things.
 [Laughs.]
 Hopefully I’m in it!
 I’m pretty sure I will be, though.
 When and if they do it.
 It has to been green-lit first.
 But they’re been working on a script for awhile, so…fingers crossed.
 I’d love to do it!

-Tags: Babylon 5, Barbara Niven, Bare Essence, Bring 'Em Back Alive, Bruce Boxleitner, Bud Grant, Cedar Cove, David Soul, Debbie Macomber, Don Bellisario, Dylan Neal, Ed Weinberger, Genie Francis, Gunsmoke, How the West Was Won, James Arness, James Coburn, Jonathan Frakes, Kate Jackson, Omar Sharif, Ronee Blakley, Sam Elliott, Scarecrow and Mrs. King, Silver Bells, Sixpack Annie, Tales from the Gold Monkey, Teryl Rothery, The Baltimore Bullet, The Mary Tyler Moore Show, The Outer Limits, The Yellow Rose, Till We Meet Again, Tron, Tron: Legacy sequel, Tron: Uprising, Zoya
+Tags: Babylon 5, Barbara Niven, Bare Essence, Bring 'Em Back Alive, Bruce Boxleitner, Bud Grant, Cedar Cove, David Soul, Debbie Macomber, Don Bellisario, Dylan Neal, Ed Weinberger, Genie Francis, Gunsmoke, How the West Was Won, James Arness, James Coburn, Jonathan Frakes, Kate Jackson, Omar Sharif, Ronee Blakley, Sam Elliott, Scarecrow and Mrs. King, Silver Bells, Sixpack Annie, Tales from the Gold Monkey, Teryl Rothery, The Baltimore Bullet, The Light from the TV Shows, The Mary Tyler Moore Show, The Outer Limits, The Yellow Rose, Till We Meet Again, Tron, Tron: Legacy sequel, Tron: Uprising, Will Harris, Zoya